 Sleeping on the Wing workshop

 This workshop is available to groups of 4 or more students, all year round.
 It includes twelve hours of instruction, usually taught as six 2-hour classes, but can be tailored to students’ schedules.
-It can be taught virtually or in-person.
+It can be taught virtually or in-person in the Charlotte, NC area, where we've recently moved.
 Brooke also works individually with young writers, both in person and remotely.
 Contact Brooke at firstname.lastname@example.org for more information.

 “The eyes roll asleep as if turned by the wind and the lids flutter open slightly like a wing.”